 In 1972 she moved definitively to Italy, where she opened a school in Florence at the invitation of Vanda Scaravelli.
-There she trained a group of students to become teachers, amongst others Gabriella Giubilaro, Emilia Pagani, Bianca Strens-Hatfield, Gabriela Corsico Piccolini, Emilia Pagani and others.
-Thanks to her teaching they received immediately their diploma from Iyengar when they went to India to study with him.
+There she trained a group of students to become teachers, amongst others Gabriella Giubilaro, Emilia Pagani, Bianca Strens-Hatfield, Gabriela Corsico Piccolini and Emilia Pagani.
+Thanks to her teaching, when they went to India to study with Iyengar, they immediately received their diploma from him.

-In 1980 Patricia Walden invited her to go to Boston, and that became the beginning of her annual trips to the States, which lasted twenty years, and where she taught many students who, in their turn, became well known teachers, amongst others Patricia Walden, John Schumacher and others.
+In 1980 Patricia Walden invited her to go to Boston, and that became the beginning of her annual trips to the States, which lasted twenty years, and where she taught many students who in turn became well known teachers, amongst others Patricia Walden and John Schumacher.

 She also taught for many years at Yoga Works in Los Angeles.

 In the nineties she disassociated herself from the Iyengar community as, in her opinion, it had become a cult.
-The innocence, enthusiasm and simplicity of her early experiences in India were lost and yoga became, in many cases, a brutal competitive business.
-She herself continued to practice and teach the pure and original tradition which she had learned from him in the early years and to encourage his students to adhere to this too.
+The innocence, enthusiasm and simplicity of her early experiences in India had been lost and yoga had in many cases become a brutal, competitive business.
+She herself continued to practice and teach the pure, original tradition which she had learned from him in the early years and to encourage his students to adhere to this too.

 For the second principle, relaxation or the ‘not-doing’ of the physical body, Dona drew inspiration from the Taoist concept of wei-wu-wei, or ‘doing without doing’.
 This involves moving the body by ‘intent’, the third principle.

-The third principle, ‘intent’, is inspired by Carlos Castaneda and by Don Juan’s old shamanic wisdom, and is described by him as ‘the force which holds the Universe together’.
-Used in the practice of the asanas it is the visualization which has the power to make the body perform the asanas in an effortless way.
+The third principle, ‘intent’, is inspired by Carlos Castaneda and by Don Juan’s old shamanic wisdom, and described by him as ‘the force which holds the Universe together’.
+Used in the practice of asanas it is the visualization which has the power to make the body perform asanas effortlessly.

 With her friend Vanda Scaravelli, she studied in-depth breathing techniques and the bandhas.

-Without these a harmonious practice and a toned up body would not be possible and yoga would be merely a physical exercise.
-The most powerful breathing technique, the Mula Bandha Breathing,came out of this research.
+Without these a harmonious practice and a toned body would not be possible and yoga would be merely a physical exercise.
+The most powerful breathing technique, the Mula Bandha Breathing, came out of this research.

-The idea of the ‘hara’, or ‘centering’, which is the fifth principle, and which she had already encountered in various books, like ‘Hara’, written by Graf von Durkheim, and others, acquired a new and central part of her teaching.
+The idea of the ‘hara’, or ‘centering’, which is the fifth principle, and which she had already encountered in various books, including ‘Hara’, written by Graf von Durkheim, acquired a new, central part of her teaching.
 Elsewhere in this web site you will find an extensive description of this powerful part of the human body.

 The sixth and eighth Principle, aligning and elongating, are the collective result of the previous

-They are like white light which goes through a prism and is split into the colours of the rainbow, but together they are‘white light’.
+They are like white light which goes through a prism and is split into the colors of the rainbow, but together they are ‘white light’.